facebookresearch/TensorComprehensions/docs/source/coding_conventions.rst

 Use indices named after parameters
 ----------------------------------

-Use upper-case names for parameters and input/output tensors.
+Use upper-case names for parameters and capital-case names for input/output tensors.
 Use lower-case names for indices to match the name of the parameter corresponding to the dimension upon which they iterate.
 In other words, prefer: